How does a car battery make electricity?

 Once you complete the electrical circuit and seek to draw power from the battery, the chemical reaction and electrical generation begin.
 The positive electrode (plate) is coated with lead dioxide (PbO2)—lead Pb and oxygen dioxide (O2).
 The PbO2 combines with the hydrogen H+ and sulfate (SO4) ions (from the sulfuric acid) to form lead sulfate (PbSO4) and water (H2O) on the surface of the positive plate.

 Meanwhile, on the negative plate, Lead (Pb) from the negative active material reacts with the sulfate ions (SO42) from the sulfuric acid electrolyte to form lead sulfate (PbSO4) on the negative plate.

 As you continue to discharge the battery, you’re basically using up the sulfuric acid and turning more of the electrolyte into water.
 That’s why a discharged battery freezes in winter—because the electrolyte has turned into water.

-During discharge process that coating on both plates is slowly being converted into lead sulfate (PbSO4), which is nonconductive.
-And the electrolyte (sulfuric acid) becomes weaker.
-That’s why the voltage drops, because there’s no longer a voltage potential between the two plates.
-Since the plates become less electrically conductive, internal conductivity drop.
+During the discharge process the coating on both plates is slowly being converted into lead sulfate (PbSO4), which is nonconductive, and the electrolyte (sulfuric acid) becomes weaker.
+That’s why the voltage drops; because there’s no longer a voltage potential between the two plates.
+Since the plates become less electrically conductive, internal conductivity drops.
 At a certain point, the battery can no longer produce electricity.